James R. Benjamin Jr.

 - Author: ”Joint Ventures vs Teaming Agreements,” Md.
 Washington Minority Contractors’ Association, Inc. Newsletter

-- President, University of Maryland Francis King Carey School of Law Alumni Association, 2013-2014
+- Immediate Past President, University of Maryland Francis King Carey School of Law Alumni Association Board, 2014-2015

 - Former Board Member, City of Baltimore’s Minority and Women’s Business Opportunity Office’s Certification Appeals Board